silnrsi/grcompiler/installer/readme.txt

 Options:

+-d - causes the compiler to output the XML debugger file.
+This flag is recommended, and required for fonts to run in Graide.

--d - causes the compiler to output files that can be used to debug the Graphite version of the font.
-This flag is recommended.
-These files are documented in "Compiler Debug Files.doc".
+-D - causes the compiler to output both the XML file and the text debugger files.
+The text files are documented in "Compiler Debug Files.doc".

 -g - permit and ignore invalid glyph definitions.